 and the people of the Commonwealth of Pennsylvania.
 This project has

-been ongoing for the last sixteen years with ever-increasing success.
+been ongoing for the last 21 years with ever-increasing success.

 We need and ask for your support for this outstanding program to continue.